nataliacolm/concurrent_bst/Concurrent_BST_C++_Modified/README.md

-# concurrent_bst
+## To Compile the Code in Command Line:
-FEAST implementation
+Test Insert:

-## To Run the Code in Command Line:
+* g++ -std=c++17 TestInsertConcurrent.cpp
-* First type "javac ConcurrentBST.java"
+Test Delete:
-* Then type "java ConcurrentBST"
+* g++ -std=c++17 TestDeleteConcurrent.cpp

-## Current Testing Situation and Future Plans
+Test Search:
-When you run our code it will perfrom a squential version of our concurrent bst, which we've fully tested and are currently testing how it performs concurrently.
+* g++ -std=c++17 TestSearchConcurrent.cpp

-## To Run our Test Code in the Command Line:
+Test Insert & Delete:
-Test Add/Insert:
+* g++ -std=c++17 TestInsertAndRemoveConcurrent.cpp
-* First type "javac TestAdd.java"
+Test Sequentially:
-* Then type "java TestAdd"
+* g++ -std=c++17 TestSequential.cpp

-Test Delete/Remove:
+To run: ./a.out

-* First type "javac TestDelete.java"
+## Current Testing Situation:
-* Then type "java TestDelete"
+Constants MAX_ITERATION1, MAX_ITERATION2, MAX_ITERATION3 can be changed to other numbers that represent the number of iterations that will occur in the testing program.
+The variable should also be changed in the for loop in the run() function to detail which of the max iterations will be used.